MY PEOPLE, MY HOMELAND

 First-time feature director Alex Thompson, working with a screenplay from partner and lead actress Kelly O'Sullivan, has made an adulting comedy that steers clear of the worst talky, navel-gazing indulgences of the genre.

-In this bracingly frank study of what it means to be a young woman at a pivotal stage in life, O'Sullivan is Bridget, a single woman who, at 34, must reckon with the idea that she is on the verge of becoming what doctors call a "geriatric mother".
-Not that she cares - she does not like kids nor does she have plans to have any.
+In this bracingly frank study of what it means to be a young woman at a pivotal stage in life, O'Sullivan is Bridget, a single woman who, at 34, must reckon with the idea that she is on the verge of what doctors call a "geriatric mother".
+Not that she cares - she does not like kids nor does have plans to have any.

 Desperate for cash, she bluffs her way into a job as a nanny for a family with two mothers by faking a childcare resume as well as a love for babies and toddlers.
 Her charge, the fierce and precocious Frances (Ramona Edith Williams in a scene-stealing performance) smells a rat.

 In scenes that are just as long as they should be - without a moment wasted on showy dialogue or acting - Bridget gets to test every theory she holds about motherhood.
 The forthright Frances is there to ground her in a reality that shatters every illusion she ever had.

 This family comedy has attracted top names like Uma Thurman, Robert De Niro and Christopher Walken, but proves again that staffing a project with strong actors only makes weak material look weaker.

 Based on a book of the same name by American children's author Robert Kimmel Smith, the movie tries to extract mirth from a kids-versus-grownups scenario in the most frustratingly polite and half-hearted manner possible.